Yes. Please contact sales(at)flynano.com

 Yes, we do.
 Shipping cost estimates are available upon request.
 One FlyNano and its trailer fit inside a standard 20 foot shipping container.

-According to the European Aviation Safety Association regulation; passed by the European parliament in 2002 - FlyNano is below the necessary weight of 70kg, which means that national authorities decide on the classification.
+According to the European Aviation Safety Association regulation; passed by the European parliament in 2008 - FlyNano is below the mass of 70kg, which means that national authorities decide on the classification.
 In Finland for example no classification, no aviation license or medical certification are needed.
 But skill is needed.
 Nevertheless a good understanding of water plane operation, rules and aviation safety is requested.
 For further information please check your local authority.

 The rudder is controlled by pedals.
 Tailerons (ailerons + elevators) and throttle are controlled intuitively by a stick with your right hand, very similar to a normal airplane.

 Yes, you can glide FlyNano down without engine (glide ratio is estimated to be about 1:6).

 At a higher speed, aerodynamics prevent the wing from dipping into the water.
 Also at a higher speed the wing has a positive incident to water.
 If you dip the wing into the water at a higher speed, it's jumps the back of the wing that hits the surface.
 And that means the wing goes up to the safer position.
 But of course, gross mishandling will lead to catastrophy.

 Nano has been designed to operate only in light wave and wind conditions.
 This means wave height under 10 cm.